 Built in the 1920s, the curvilicious Harbour View was the main boozer for the Harbour Bridge construction crew.
 These days it fulfils...

 Quay is shamelessly guilty of breaking the rule that good views make for bad food.
-Peter Gilmore may be one of Sydney’s younger celeb...
+Chef Peter Gilmore never rests on his laurels,...

 7 Circular Quay West · interesting places nearby